ASK KNOX

 # Step 2: Run parallel sessions to validate equivalence

-# Run same inputs through v1 and v2, compare outputs
+# Same inputs against version=3 and version=4, compare outputs

-# Step 3: Migrate callers to v2 by updating agent_id references
+# Step 3: Migrate callers by advancing their pinned version

 Rate Limits

 Check the current limits in the API documentation — they change as the product matures.
-The critical operational implication: if you build a pipeline that starts 100 sessions simultaneously, you will hit the concurrent session limit before all of them start.
+The critical operational implication: if you build a pipeline that starts 100 sessions simultaneously, the burst hits both the session-creation request limits and — once all those agents start thinking — your shared token limits.

 Design for rate limits from the start: